Benjamin Adegbuyi: Adegbuyi vs. Hari

 Adegbuyi was scheduled to fight Badr Hari on 20 June 2020 in Rotterdam.
 The fight was set to be a title eliminator.
-The bout was subsequently cancelled due to the COVID-19 pandemic.
-The fight was rescheduled for Glory 76 on November 7.
-Their fight fell through again, as Badr Hari contracted COVID-19.
+The bout was subsequently cancelled due to the COVID-19 pandemic, and the fight was rescheduled for Glory 76 on November 7, but fell through again, as Badr Hari contracted COVID-19.
 The fight was rescheduled for December 19.
 Adegbuyi won the fight by KO in the third round, finishing Hari with a kick to the body.

 Hari started aggressively, looking for a knockout with heavy punches.
 Adegbuyi attempted to cover the shots and was countering.
 Mid round, Adegbuyi caught a good left, his opponent taking a step back.
 Hari looked affected.
 Adegbuyi pressed, using again kicks to keep the Dutch-Moroccan away.
 At the end of a balanced round, two judges scored the round for Hari while one gave it to Adegbuyi.

 In round two, Hari slowed down.
 Adegbuyi kept stepping forward and continued throwing kicks.
 With 45 seconds left in the round, Hari tagged Adegbuyi with a right hook followed by a flurry of punches.
 The Romanian dropped, but beat the count and survived the round.
 Adegbuyi finished the round standing.

 At the beginning of the final round, Hari again tried to put the pressure on his opponent but he was caught by an Adegbuyi right hand thrown from a southpaw stance.
 The Dutch-Moroccan was in trouble and was given a standing count.
 Hari did eventually stand up and the fight resumed, but only to be finished in the first exchange, courtesy of left body kick thrown by the Romanian, which sent Hari to the canvas for the second time, and this time bleeding from his nose he would not get up.

 The next day, Glory vice-chairman Scott Rudmann revealed that Hari suffered a double break in his nose on knockout.

 Adegbuyi vs. Plazibat

 Adegbuyi was scheduled to fight a rematch with Jamal Ben Saddik at Glory: Collision 3 on October 23, 2021.
-The two of the previously fought at Glory 62: Rotterdam, in the finals of the 2018 Glory Heavyweight Contender tournament, with Ben Saddik winning by a first-round knockout.
+The two previously fought at Glory 62: Rotterdam, in the finals of the 2018 Glory Heavyweight Contender tournament, with Ben Saddik winning by a first-round knockout.
 Adegbuyi was later rescheduled to face Antonio Plazibat at the same event.
 He lost the fight via knockout in round two.